by Anh H. Nguyen

 Both of these revolve around correctness but in different ways.

 The problem that Precision versus Recall poses for data scientists is that these two are like jealous sisters.
-They look quite close but hate each other's guts.
 You cannot have too much of one without sacrificing the other.
 To balance the tradeoff between Precision and Recall and achieve a good fit, data scientists came up with F Score, which unifies these two into one single metric.
 Of course in certain cases, it might be helpful to factor in Precision and Recall as well.
 But F Score is a good, solid step to evaluate machine learning models.
 To go even further, F1 Score is the weighted average of Precision and Recall and often regarded as the most useful parameter when it comes to unequal class distribution.

 At this point, you may scratch your head and think: this is pretty interesting and all, but how does it help a retailer like me?
 What does it have to do with assessing my staff?